 Revenue measures introduced into the Commonwealth Parliament include:

-Tax and Superannuation Laws Amendment (2014 Measures No. 7) Bill 2014 and Excess Exploration Credit Tax Bill 2014, introduced into the House of Representatives on 4 December 2014, contain the following measures:
+Tax and Superannuation Laws Amendment (2014 Measures No. 6) Bill 2014, which was introduced into the House of Representatives on 30 October 2014, proposes to: